matcampos/Node-Api-Boilerplate-With-TS/readme.md

  `NODE_ENV=development`

-* If already have docker installed in your machine, just run the following command: `docker-compose up -d`
+* If you already have docker installed in your machine, just run the following command: `docker-compose up -d`
-* If you don't have docker installed, download docker on the following link: [docker](https://www.docker.com/products/docker-desktop), after the docker instalation conclusion execute this command: `docker-compose up -d`
+* If you don't have docker installed, download docker on the following link: [docker](https://www.docker.com/products/docker-desktop), after the docker's instalation is complete, execute this command: `docker-compose up -d`

 ## Environment Variables